mpc-bioinformatics/McQuaC/README.md

 - Figure 1: Barplot with number of proteins, protein groups and unfiltered protein groups (absolute numbers)
 - Figure 2: Barplot with number of peptides (absolute numbers)
 - Figure 3: Barplot with number of PSMs (absolute numbers)

+## Docker Image

+A docker image containing all needed dependencies is provided in `docker`.

+To build this image (with docker-buildx) execute the following in the root directory of this repository:

+> docker build -t nextqcflow:latest . -f docker/Dockerfile

+An interactive shell can be started with: `docker run -it nextqcflow:latest` and all workflows can be executed via `nextflow` if necessary